 3 Credits Students read and study selected texts from the genre of non-fiction nature writing.
 Discussions and writing assignments help students develop an understanding of movements and trends within the genre as well as an appreciation for the achievements of individual authors.

-Prerequisites: ENG 165, ENG 211, ENG 240, ENG 264, ENG 372, ENG 377, OED

-328, or HIS 325
+Prerequisites: ENG 165, ENG 211, ENG 240, ENG 264, ENG 372, ENG 377, OED 328, or HIS 325 political, psychological, and social issues.

 ENG 372 - Nature in Latin American Literature